-Descriptor This theme includes the ability to - DescriptorGraduates areexpected to be ableto communicatewith Germanspeaking people,express ideas andshare Sri Lankanknowledge withthem in variousformats.
-They areexpected to be ableto help build social,cultural andbusinessrelationships with This theme includes the ability to - communicate/present information, ideas, issues and solution efficiently and effectively. demonstrate awareness of the current developments in the area of study. participate actively in teams and professional networks. employ print, electronic, virtual and other forms of communication in addressing personal and larger-than-personal needs/requirements of stakeholders. make available time and accessibility in effectively engaging with stakeholder problems. help German speaking people better appreciate Sri Lanka and its culture. be the bridge between Sri Lanka and Germany in multiple fields.
+Descriptor This theme includes the ability to - Graduates are • communicate/present information, ideas, issues and expected to be able solution efficiently and effectively. to communicate demonstrate awareness of the current developments with German in the area of study. speaking people, participate actively in teams and professional express ideas and networks. share Sri Lankan employ print, electronic, virtual and other forms of knowledge with communication in addressing personal and largerthem in various than-personal needs/requirements of stakeholders. formats.
+They are expected to be able make available time and accessibility in effectively to help build social, engaging with stakeholder problems. cultural and help German speaking people better appreciate Sri business Lanka and its culture. relationships with be the bridge between Sri Lanka and Germany in Germans. multiple fields.

-Descriptor This theme includes the ability to - Graduates are expected to be able to work • get things done independently. independently without compromising show leadership, personal accepted ethical standards.
+Descriptor This theme includes the ability to - Graduates are expected to be able to work get things done independently. independently without compromising show leadership, personal accepted ethical standards.
 Properly characteristics and attitudes that understand the difference between Sri conforms to ethical behaviour.
 Lankan and German cultures and act appreciate different cultural harming neither. sensitivities and act in accordance.

-Descriptor -This theme includes the ability to - Graduates are expected to be • help Sri Lanka gain social and economic able to contribute to social, benefits from Europe's largest linguistic cultural and attitudinal community as German. development of Sri Lankan • introduce developmental and progressive society.
+Descriptor his theme includes the ability to - Graduates are expected to be • help Sri Lanka gain social and economic able to contribute to social, benefits from Europe's largest linguistic cultural and attitudinal community as German. development of Sri Lankan • introduce developmental and progressive society.
 Share progressive, tools in practice in Germany, where constructive and developmental necessary, for the development of Sri Lanka characteristics of German society as a nation. with the Sri Lankan counterpart. • present multiple issues contrastively and persuasively.

-The curriculum of the Bachelor of Arts Honors in German, BAHons (German) offered by the Department of Languages is mentioned below.
+The curriculum of the Bachelor of Arts Honours in German, BA Hons (German) offered by the Department of Languages is mentioned below.